NoaFilosof08/sei-project-4/frontend/README.md

 <br><br />
 We then focused on creating the models in the back end in django, using Insomnia and TablePlus to check our work as we went along.
 To create the back end we mostly spent our time pair-coding to make sure when you had to refer to the models later on were were both very clear on the terms used and the structures built.
 <br><br />
 Once the Backend was built we turned our attention to building our React.js frontend.
-We started by creating common elements that would be required by all the pages like the Nabar the home page and the 404 page.
+We started by creating common elements that would be required by all the pages like the Navbar the home page and the 404 page.
 We split up the work load on the front end more, Noa took control of creating the forms and error handling for the forms (there are a lot forms!), and I took on the role of making the profile page/the artist view page and the functionality that entailed.
 We split up the rest of the front end pretty similarly, jumping and helping each other whenever two brains were required.

 ### Errors Example: